This post was updated November 2020.

 Babbel vs Rosetta Stone vs Duolingo

-Once you answer these questions for yourself, it should be pretty obvious which resource will work for you.
+Once you answer these questions for yourself, it should be pretty obvious which is better: Babbel or Rosetta Stone or Duolingo.
 And if not, remember I’ve discussed all three in their very own reviews: Babbel, Rosetta Stone, and Duolingo.

 And if none of them seem like a really great fit, that’s perfectly fine, too!
 You know why?
 Because there are more than 3 language learning resources available.
 Check here for a running list of resources (updated all the time)!